This is How Marketing is Using Your Sales Data

 With high-quality CRM data, marketing can build insight profiles on customer types, that outline the various factors that impact the buying process for prominent personas.

-There can also be times when salespeople trip themselves up by making assumptions.
+Also, there can also be times when salespeople trip themselves up by making assumptions.

 Data analysis allows marketers to give sellers a more accurate depiction of what customers want, what presentation strategies carry the most weight and how customers expect to be supported following a purchase.